-- \ The wickedness of the cardinal's life, and his mean, base, and unmanly death, will ever be a bar against any vindication of his memory, for the good which he did while alive, or which the money he had amassed could do after his death.
-When in his last moments, he was heard to utter these mean expressions: Why see should I die, who am possessed of so much wealth?
-If the whole kingdom could save my life, I am able by my policy to preserve it, so to by my money to purchase it.
-Will not death its bribed, and most do every thing?
-The inimitable Shakespear, after giving a most hotrible picture of despair, and a tortured conscience, in the person of the cardinal, introduces king Henry to him with these sharp and piercing words: - Lord Cardinal, if thou think'ft on heaven's blife, - Lift up thy hand, make figual of that hope.
+\ The wickedness of the cardinal's life, and his mean, base, and unmanly death, will ever be a bar against any vindication of his memory, for the good which he did while alive, or which the money he had amassed could do after his death.
+When in his last moments, he was heard to utter these mean expressions: "Why should I die, who am possessed of the much wealth?
+If the whole kingdom could save my life, I am able by my policy to preserve it, or by my money to purchase it.
+Will not death be bribed, and money do every thing?"
+The inimitable Shakespear, after giving a most horrible picture of despair, and a tortured conscience, in the person of the cardinal, introduces king Henry to him with these sharp and piercing words:

+Lord Cardinal, if thou think'ft on heaven's blife,

+Lift up thy hand, make fignal of that hope.